What Does It Mean To Be Falling In And Out Of Love?

 The first characteristic of true love is intimacy -- the two of you have some kind of connection.
-You may share similar values, you may have similar goals, or the two of you may just “click” on some deep level.
 Friendships are intimate, as are familial bonds, and true love needs to have the same kind of connection or else it can run into trouble.
 Knowing your partner and wanting to know them more deeply every day is part of what makes love so beautiful, and is part of why many people who are deeply in love might call their partner their best friend.

-The second is romantic attraction, or passion -- the two of you are physically or emotionally attracted to one another.
+The second is romantic attraction or passion.
+What is romantic attraction, you may ask?
+It simply means that the two of you are physically or emotionally attracted to one another.
 Sexual attraction is prevalent at the beginning of a relationship, but true love will always have some form of sex regardless of the state of the relationship.
 This aspect distinguishes true love from friendship or other forms of companionship.

 Third, there needs to be some form of commitment -- short term, commitment is the decision to be with someone in a romantic capacity; long term, commitment means a desire to build some sort of life with them, and to be there for them, consistently.
 Being committed to someone might mean you want to move in with them, work on the same life goals, start a family, and grow old together, or it might simply mean you want to be with this person in whatever capacity you can.